A Smarter Workforce is a Safer Workforce.

 - Management Techniques

-Investigate and analyze hazard control principles related to the management of personnel, facilities and equipment.
-Study control procedures, work-task analysis, risk identification and countermeasures, and safety training.
+Investigation and analysis of hazard control principles relating to the management of personnel, facilities, and equipment, including control procedures, work-task analysis, risk identification and countermeasures, safety training, and pertinent safety management techniques.

-Study the threat control principles relating to personal and environmental risks in the workplace.
-Examine the techniques and inspection methods, management styles and prevention programs essential to the manager within the safety, fire, and security functions are emphasized.
+Analysis and investigation of hazard and threat control principles relating to personal and environmental risks within the workplace.
+Investigation techniques, inspection methodologies, management techniques, and prevention programs essential to the manager within the safety, fire, and security functions are emphasized.